Mubashir-rehma/materio-vuetify-vuejs-admin-template-original/README.md

 Now, whenever you want to pull the latest changes from our repo just pull the changes by running command: `git pull upstream main`

 Cheers 🥂

 ## Contributing 🦸

-Contribution are always welcome and recommended!
+Contributions are always welcome and recommended!
 Here is how:

 - Fork the repository ([here is the guide](https://docs.github.com/en/get-started/quickstart/fork-a-repo)).
 - Clone to your machine `git clone https://github.com/YOUR_USERNAME/REPO_URL` Make your changes